adletaw/craigr/README.md

 Package status
 --------------

 This package is under active develpment.
-Currently, you can download housing rental data only for Seattle or Houston only.
+Currently, you can download housing rental data only.

 Usage
 -----